nguyen-nguyen-06/githubPlayground/README.md

 ## Branching
-create a new branch (git checkout -b <branch name>), switch branch (git checkout <branch name>), make some changes then save (git add ., git commit -m ""), (this changes will not appear on the main branch until we merge them).
+create a new branch (git checkout -b <branch name>), switch branch (git checkout <branch name>), (must in the new branch before) make some changes then save (git add ., git commit -m ""), (this changes will not appear on the other branch until we merge them).
+Here we will have 2 choices.
+1) if we believe our code is right or working independently(No need for review): (we should be in the branch that we want to be merged to) simply merge the new branch to the branch we want: git merge <branch name>
+2) If working with a team: since I only create changes in local machine, I should create a new branch in github for those change by: git push -u origin <branch name>
+Then create a pull request ( a request to merge the branch to the branch we want)

+Then, after merging successfully, it will delete the new branch and we return to the branch we want

 ## Some useful things on terminal
 1) When using bash in terminal, to check the bash profile(there are some code that I pasted to customize) use